 There’s no need to hire an onsite, full-time administrative assistant or paralegal for these calls.
 By detailing your instructions for each type of call to a virtual receptionist provider like Conversational, you can ensure the person who answers your calls will know exactly how to handle each call.

-Anytime the nature of the call is above the virtual receptionist’s ability to handle, she will simply perform a warm transfer – ask you if you’d like her to transfer the call to you – or take a detailed message from the caller and have you return the call later.
+Anytime the nature of the call is beyond the virtual receptionist’s ability to handle, she will simply perform a warm transfer – ask you if you’d like her to transfer the call to you – or take a detailed message from the caller and have you return the call later.

 Either way, you’ll significantly reduce the amount of time you have to spend on the phone at work.
 You can focus on client cases and leave the administrative duties to your virtual receptionist.